International Student Enrollment

 Spring Semester Coverage: January 1 through July 31

-Medical care for students is provided at the on-campus Student Health Center.
-Hofstra University's Student Health Services focuses on providing holistic oriented health care.
+Hofstra University's Student Health Center provides medical care to students on campus.
 This includes initial diagnosis and treatment of injuries and/or illnesses and appropriate follow-up for most short-term illnesses.
-Providers are experienced in treating common medical problems seen on college campuses and are advocates of a wellness approach to health care, which empowers patients to become partners in managing their health needs through education and knowledge.
-The Student Counseling Center provides quality mental health interventions that enhance emotional well-being.
-It is recommended that students visit Student Health Services and Student Counseling Services before making an appointment with an outside medical facility.
+Providers are experienced in treating common medical problems seen on college campuses and are advocates of a holistic, wellness approach to health care.
+Student Counseling Services provides quality mental health interventions that enhance emotional well-being.
+Hofstra recommends students visit Student Health Center or Student Counseling Services before making an appointment with an outside medical facility.

 How to Print Your Insurance Card

-For new students, insurance cards are usually available 5 - 7 business days after you register for classes.
+For new students, you can access your insurance card and online account within 14 business days from when you register for classes.
 For returning students, the card should be available from the date your new coverage period begins.

 1. Open an internet browser and go to internationalforms.hofstra.edu.